-- Articles of clothing with images, logos, writing or slogans bigger than one's palm - Clothing with rips, tears, frayed edges, and/or holes - See-through articles of clothing - Any article of clothing that exposes midriff when arms are raised - Baggy clothing that impairs movement - Clothing that shows undergarments, with the exception of a thick-strapped sports bra. - Hats, sunglasses, or hoods in the classroom - Large, distracting hair accessories - Low-cut, deep V, and/or shirts with gaping armholes. - Flip flops, other loose shoes, or bare feet - Dyed or bleached hair - Any dangly jewelry or hooped earrings - Media oriented images on clothing or jewelry - Temporary tattoos, henna and other forms of skin ornamentation and writing on skin with markers or pen. - Strapless, backless and spaghetti strapped attire.
+1/2 YES NO • Articles of clothing with images logos Articles of clothing and jewelry that • Articles of clothing with images, logos, allow for freedom of movement writing or slogans bigger than one's Sturdy footwear appropriate for Games palm class, including sandals with heel Clothing with rips, tears, frayed edges, straps and/or holes Little to no make-up (6,7,8 grades See-through articles of clothing only) Any article of clothing that exposes Subtle, not distracting nail polish. midriff when arms are raised Earrings, or jewelry smaller than a Baggy clothing that impairs movement dime, including necklace pendants, Clothing that shows undergarments, bracelet charms, or rings. with the exception of a thick-strapped Shorts and skirts that allow one to be sports bra. sufficiently covered during all • Hats, sunglasses, or hoods in the movement activities. classroom Active wear, such as leggings, Large, distracting hair accessories bicycle shorts, etc. are encouraged to be worn underneath shorter Low-cut, deep V, and/or shirts with gaping armholes. articles of clothing for comfort and • Flip flops, other loose shoes, or bare freedom. feet Leggings or shorts are highly Dyed or bleached hair encouraged under skirts or dresses Any dangly jewelry or hooped earrings that are shorter than knee length.
+Media oriented images on clothing or jewelry 36

+• Davis Waldorf or Waldorf event t- Temporary tattoos, henna and other shirts/sweatshirts forms of skin ornamentation and Long hair out of the face writing on skin with markers or pen.
+Head coverings worn for religious Strapless, backless and spaghetti purposes. strapped attire.
+Raingear readily available, including rain pants, boots, and jackets